 1. Find an Incredible Tour Group

 Before booking my trip, I was not sure how I felt about going with a tour group.
-I was worried that traveling with a group of strangers would take away from the trip.
-However, after plenty of research, I decided to go with Active Adventures on the Ultimate Peru Adventure.
-Our trip leader was not only full of helpful and interesting information, but became a friend who gave local tips, and made me feel comfortable and safe.
-I became close friends with my small tour group of 10 people, and still keep in touch with them.
-Picking a quality tour group like Active Adventures not only helped take the stress out of travelling logistics, but is truly what made my trip an enjoyable experience.
+I was worried that travelling with a group of strangers would take away from the trip.
+However, after plenty of research, I decided to go with Active Adventures on the Machu Picchu and Amazon Adventure.
+Our trip leader was not only full of helpful and interesting information, but became a friend who gave local tips and made me feel comfortable and safe.
+I became close friends with my small tour group of 10 people and still keep in touch with them.
+Picking a quality tour group like Active Adventures not only helped take the stress out of travelling logistics but is truly what made my trip an enjoyable experience.
 (And for all the foodies out there, our Inca Trail chefs were incredible).

 2. Get Fit